H.265/HEVC Video Steganalysis Based on CU Block Structure Gradients and IPM Mapping: Preliminaries

-In the H.265/HEVC coding standard, intra prediction generates prediction samples for the current coding block by interpolation along specific directions.
-These predictions are obtained using reconstructed samples from the neighboring blocks above and to the left.
-The residual samples are then computed by subtracting the prediction samples from the original samples, thereby significantly reducing spatial redundancy.
-Compared with previous video coding technologies, H.265/HEVC greatly increases the number of intra prediction modes, providing a total of 35 modes.
-As shown in Fig. \ref{IPM}, these include planar prediction (mode 0), DC prediction (mode 1), and 33 directional prediction modes (modes 2–34).
+In H.265/HEVC, intra prediction generates the predicted pixels of the current block by interpolating along a specified direction using reconstructed neighboring pixels from the top and left blocks, thereby reducing spatial redundancy.
+Compared with previous standards, H.265/HEVC expands the intra prediction space to a total of 35 modes, including planar (mode 0), DC (mode 1), and 33 directional modes (modes 2--34).
+H.265/HEVC typically adopts a two-stage fast mode decision strategy to select the optimal intra prediction mode.
+In the first stage, all candidate modes $m\in\{0,1,\dots,34\}$ are quickly evaluated using a SATD-based metric.
+Let $\mathbf{O}$ denote the original block, and $\mathbf{Y}_m$ denote the intra prediction block generated under mode $m$.
+The prediction residual is:

-It should be noted that the selection of intra prediction modes strictly depends on the partition structure of the CU and its corresponding Prediction Units (PUs).
-For each leaf CU, the encoder needs to choose the optimal IPM from a set of candidate prediction modes to minimize the rate–distortion cost.
-Let the candidate prediction mode set for a PU be:

-where $K$ denotes the number of available IPM candidates.
-The finally selected prediction mode can be expressed as:

-where $D(m)$ and $R(m)$ denote the distortion and bitrate under prediction mode $m$, respectively.
-It should be noted that the optimality of the IPM is determined under the premise of a given CU partition structure.
-When the CU partition structure changes, the PU size, the available neighboring pixels, and the suitability of candidate prediction directions will all change accordingly, which may cause the originally optimal prediction mode to no longer satisfy the rate–distortion optimality condition.

-Assume that under the cover (non-stego) condition, the partition structure of a CU is $C_0$, and its corresponding optimal prediction mode is $m_0$.
-When steganographic embedding introduces structural perturbations and the CU partition structure changes to $C_1$, the corresponding optimal prediction mode becomes:

-It can be seen that even if the steganographic algorithm does not directly modify the IPM, its intervention in the CU partition structure may indirectly induce IPM reordering or shifts by altering the rate–distortion decision path.
-This phenomenon is intuitively illustrated in Fig. \ref{IPM Change}. (a) and Fig. \ref{IPM Change}.(b) present the IPM co-occurrence matrix distributions of the cover video and the stego video, respectively.
-It can be observed that the IPM distribution in the stego video changes noticeably compared with that of the cover video, especially near the diagonal, where the co-occurrence relationships exhibit local shifts and a diffusion trend.
-This indicates that CU block-level steganography indeed changes the spatial distribution characteristics of IPMs, thereby introducing perceptible perturbations at the prediction-mode level.